Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Introduction

 {\bf Organization.} The rest of the paper is structured as follows.
-We begin our analysis in the discrete-time domain.
 Section \ref{Discrete_Problem_Description} is dedicated to describe discrete-time nonlinear polynomial systems, including mathematical notations, formal definitions of the system and the corresponding R-CBC.
-Building on this foundation, Section \ref{Physics-Guided} presents our physics-informed data-driven framework, which is designed to handle systems with unknown-but-bounded disturbances.
+Building on this foundation, Section \ref{Physics-Guided} presents our physics-guided data-driven framework, which is designed to handle systems with unknown-but-bounded disturbances.
 Within this framework, Section \ref{R-CBC_Design} details the core contribution of our work: a systematic method for jointly synthesizing the R-CBC and its corresponding R-SC by leveraging both collected data and underlying physical laws.
-We develop our physics-informed data-driven approaches for \emph{continuous-time} systems in Section~\ref{Sec_Cont}.
-To verify the efficacy of our work, Section \ref{Sec_Case_studies} provides four nonlinear case studies, including three discrete-time systems and one continuous-time system.
-Finally, Section \ref{Sec_Conclusion} concludes the paper.
+To verify the efficacy of our work, Section \ref{Sec_Case_studies} provides three nonlinear polynomial case studies, and finally, Section \ref{Sec_Conclusion} concludes the paper.